dhiltonp/sqlalchemy_auth/README.md

 It is easy to use, and easy to bypass.

-1. You set and receive a `user` parameter on a session.
+1. You set a `user` on a session, and receive a `user` within a query.
 2. All mapped classes can add implicit query filters.
 3. All mapped classes can selectively block attribute access.